Automating the Correctness Assessment of AI-generated Code for Security Contexts: Experimental Results

 \subsection{Quantitative Analysis}

-First, for all the models, we compared the average code correctness values computed by \approach{} over all the examples of the test set with respect to the average semantic correctness assessed with the human evaluation.
+For all the models, we compared the average code correctness values computed by \approach{} over all the examples of the test set with respect to the average semantic correctness assessed with the human evaluation and the alignment between the two solutions.
 Table~\ref{tab:quantitative} shows the results.

+The quantitative analysis is of limited use if we do not consider the matching rate between \approach{} and the human evaluation, i.e., the percentage of code snippets that are equivalently considered correct or incorrect by both methods.
+For instance, both \approach{} and the human evaluation can assess the code snippets as correct for 50\% of the cases but still have 100\% of discrepancy cases (i.e., the code snippets considered correct by \approach{} and human evaluation are disjoint sets).
 The table highlights that the results provided by \approach{} are very close to the human evaluation.
-Indeed, the method classifies, on average, $64\%$ of the generated code snippets by all the models as correct.
-On the other hand, according to our manual code review, we found that, on average, the $71\%$ of the generated code snippets are semantically correct.
-Hence, although they are very close, \approach{} underestimates the code correctness when compared to human evaluation.

-The quantitative analysis is, however, of limited use if we do not consider the percentage of code snippets that are equivalently classified by both human evaluation and the proposed method.
-For instance, both \approach{} and the human evaluation can assess the code snippets as correct for 50\% of the cases but still have 100\% of discrepancy cases (i.e., the code snippets considered correct by \approach{} and human evaluation are disjoint sets).
-Therefore, the table also shows a matching rate, which expresses the percentage of code snippets that are considered correct or incorrect by both human evaluation and \approach{}.
-We found that our method and human evaluation provide the same classification in the $\sim92\%$ of the predictions (min $90\%$, max $94\%$).
+Indeed, our method and human evaluation provide, on average, the same classification in the $\sim93\%$ of models' predictions (min $90\%$, max $95\%$).
 These results suggest that the proposed approach aligns well with human evaluations.